AAC Angel

 The Angel Aircraft Corporation Model 44 Angel is a twin-engine STOL utility aircraft produced in the United States since the mid-1990s.
 Designed by Carl Mortenson and The King's Engineering Fellowship to be well-suited for missionary work from remote locations around the world, it is a low-wing cantilever monoplane with a retractable tricycle undercarriage and eight seats.
 The design is largely conventional, with the exception that the engine nacelles are mounted on top of the wings in a pusher configuration.
 Construction is aluminum throughout the airframe.

 Design work began at the home of designer Carl Mortenson in 1972, with work on the prototype beginning in 1977, also from the designer's home.
-In 1980 the project was moved to the municipal airport in Orange City, Iowa.
+In 1980, the project was moved to Orange City Municipal Airport in Orange City, Iowa.
 The first flight took place on 13 January 1984, and FAA type certification was achieved on 20 October 1992.
 Angel Aircraft Corporation manufactures the aircraft under a license agreement with The King's Engineering Fellowship.

 The aircraft was tested at Apatzingán Airport, Mexico, in February 1993 to demonstrate its capabilities on short runways and in severe weather conditions, a test which the AAC Angel successfully passed.

 Four aircraft were produced between 1984 and 2008.
 However, in 2013, Hubei Taihang Xinghe Aircraft Manufacturing of China acquired a production license.

 The first Chinese example was substantially completed in May 2016 before the Hubei local government financed a manufacturing plant.
 The Model 44 was approved on 17 July 2015, by the Chinese National Civil Aviation Administration.